What is ophthalmoscopy?

 Ophthalmoscopy is a test that allows your ophthalmologist, or eye doctor, to look at the back of your eye.
 This part of your eye is called the fundus, and consists of:

 - blood vessels

-This test may also be ordered if you have conditions that affect the blood vessels, such as high blood pressure or diabetes.
+This test is often included in a routine eye exam to screen for eye diseases.
+Your eye doctor may also order it if you have a condition that affects your blood vessels, such as high blood pressure or diabetes.

-Ophthalmoscopy is used to screen for eye diseases and conditions affecting the blood vessels.
-These include:
+Your eye doctor can use ophthalmoscopy to screen for eye diseases and conditions that can affect blood vessels.
+These conditions include:

 - retinal tear or detachment

 - glaucoma, which is excessive pressure in your eye

 - macular degeneration, a loss of vision in the center of your visual field

 - cytomegalovirus (CMV) retinitis, an infection of your retina